-- Patient performs physical activity independently or within limits of disease.
+- The patient performs physical activity independently or within the limits of the disease.

-- Patient demonstrates the use of adaptive devices to increase mobility
+- The patient demonstrates the use of adaptive devices to increase mobility

-- Patient evaluates pain and quality of management
+- The patient evaluates pain and the quality of management

-- Patient uses safety measures to minimize potential for injury
+- The patient uses safety measures to minimize the potential for injury

-- Patient is free from complications of immobility, as evidenced by intact skin, absence of thrombophlebitis, normal bowel pattern, and clear breath sounds.
+- The patient is free from complications of immobility, as evidenced by intact skin, absence of thrombophlebitis, normal bowel pattern, and clear breath sounds.

 Nursing Care Plans for Impaired Physical Mobility